How To Prevent Incontinence-Associated Dermatitis

 When you won’t be able to remove a used incontinence product immediately, you’ll want to make sure what you’re using can absorb as much urine or stool as possible.
 That’s why upgrading to an extra absorbent product is a good idea.

-If you can’t find a product that’s porous enough to absorb everything, you can buy extra pads to place inside of them.
+If you can’t find a brief or pull-up product that’s porous enough to absorb everything, you can buy extra pads to place inside of them.
 These pads will add to the absorbing power, making them more effective.
 This step should help give you more time before you need to switch to a new product.

 Starting a Skincare Routine